1000 Rabbits at The Abbey

 Book now

-Now Wave has just taken over the old Abbey Taphouse in Hulme.
-The pub – a Guildhall Road institution that ran a well-loved programme of community music events before going dark over a year ago – reopens as The Abbey, relaunched by the team behind YES and some of the best independent gig programming in the city.
+Now Wave has just taken over the old Abbey Taphouse.
+The pub – a Hulme institution that ran a much-loved community events programme before going dark a year or so ago – reopens as The Abbey courtesy of the team behind YES.

 There’s something to mourn in the loss of the Old Abbey Taphouse – a community hub with a radio station, pay-as-you-feel meals, refugee outreach, and a genuinely generous ethos towards grassroots promoters.
 But generosity evidently doesn’t keep the lights on.
-If anyone was going to take over the place as a live venue, Now Wave are a safe bet, and the list of opening shows is genuinely strong.
-1000 Rabbits are maybe the most interesting entry.
+That said, if anyone was going to take over the place as a live venue, Now Wave are incredibly well positioned to do so, long known for some of the best independent gig programming in the city.

-The London five-piece – formerly known as Rabbitfoot – did things the old school way: 50 shows before they released anything.
+Among the genre-spanning opening programme, 1000 Rabbits might be the most interesting entry.
+The London five-piece – formerly known as Rabbitfoot – came up the old school way: 50 shows before they released anything.
 It paid off, landing them on Young Records (home to Sampha, The xx and FKA twigs) for debut single ‘Virgin Soil’ earlier this year.
-They describe themselves as an off-kilter art-pop picnic, which is a reasonable place to start: rhythm-forward, emotionally raw, and built for movement.
+They describe themselves as an off-kilter art-pop picnic, which is a reasonable place to start.
+They’re rhythm-forward, emotionally raw, and built for movement.
 “Ditch your self-consciousness and move”, instructs the press release.

-‘Virgin Soil’ is pretty convincing, its cheeky, offbeat, palm-muted groove collecting violin, guitar and raw, intimate vocals from singer River, before the whole thing crashes into something considerably louder.
+‘Virgin Soil’ is pretty convincing, its cheeky, offbeat, palm-muted groove collecting violin, guitar and intimate vocals from singer River, before the whole thing crashes into something considerably louder.
 ‘Rubik’s Cube’ leans into a more explosive side of the 1000 Rabbits’ sound, with darker verses cracking open into bright, cathartic choruses.

 Closer ‘Spring Cleaning’ is more open and sweeping than anything that precedes it – less insistent rhythmically, more space between the sounds, as lyrics circle around loss and disorientation, with River watching herself from some future vantage point before the song dissolves into a repeated, almost mantra-like insistence that she’s happy, she’s so happy – which may or may not be true.